FREE Shipping on orders over $899

 Prostatitis - Symptoms and causes

-prostatitis is a inflammation of the prostate gland, which is associated with different prostate diseases and the urinary system in man.
+Prostatitis is a inflammation of the prostate gland, which is associated with different prostate diseases and the urinary system in men.
 In short, prostatitis means inflammation of the prostate.

 What is prostatitis?

 Prostatitis is a urological condition that affects men at any age.
 There are different types of prostatitis .
 In most cases, it is a bacterial infection that affects the prostate .
-With some frequency, these prostate infections are almost asymptomatic or with symptoms so mild that they are labeled a small urine infection or a flu-like illness.
-Furthermore, the diagnosis is not easy.
-On the one hand, it requires a very detailed interrogation and there is also a limitation in the diagnostic methods available.
-Between 2% and 10% of adults have suffered from symptoms of chronic prostatitis throughout their lives.
+These prostate infections are frequently almost asymptomatic or have such mild symptoms that they are labeled as a minor urinary tract infection or the flu.
+Furthermore, diagnosis is not easy.
+It requires a very detailed history, and the available diagnostic methods are limited.
+Between 2% and 10% of adults have suffered from symptoms of chronic prostatitis at some point in their lives.

-Learn more about Garlic and omega Prostate provides important benefits for men's health.
+Learn more about Garlic and Omega Prostate, which provides important benefits for men's health.

 Types of prostatitis